 A. Traditional braces are composed of brackets, bands, archwires, spacers, ties, buccal tubes, and ligatures.
 The brackets hold the archwires that move the teeth, while the bands wrap around the tooth to anchor the brackets.
-Sedation and Implant Dentistry Irvine will also fit spacers between your teeth to make room for the bands.
+Total Care Implant Dentistry will also fit spacers between your teeth to make room for the bands.

 Q. How often will I need to get my braces tightened?

 A. The answer varies on a case-by-case basis.
 However, most patients need to get their braces tightened every six weeks.
-Speaking to Sedation and Implant Dentistry Irvine may give you a better idea of what to expect.
+Speaking to Total Care Implant Dentistry may give you a better idea of what to expect.

 Q. Do I still need to visit my dentist while wearing braces?

 A. Yes.
 It is important to be especially diligent about your oral hygiene while completing orthodontic treatment, as such routines become harder to maintain with traditional braces.

 By visiting us as soon as possible, our team can help get you the professional treatment you need.
 Instead of waiting around and allowing the symptoms to get worse, we can provide you with treatment options.

 - With Invisalign® treatment, the patient will receive a series of aligner trays and swap out each one for the next one in the series every two weeks in order to gradually straighten the teeth.

 - ClinCheck® software allows professionals to map out the straightening process the patient’s teeth will go through with Invisalign® in great detail.